Leocasas85/Leocasas85/README.md

   <p class="meta-data" align="center">
     ✨ Senior Tech Recruiter and Sourcing Junkie  ✨<br/>
     🐍 Python 🐍<br/>
-    👾 OSINT👾<br/>
+    🕵️‍ OSINT🕵️‍ <br/>
-    ☁ Terrible Web Developer  ☁<br/>
+    💻 Terrible Web Developer 💻<br/>
-    🤯 Anything... 🤯

   </p>
 </div>

 ---

-## 🙋‍♂️ About me and what I do
+## About me and what I do

- love working with fast-moving start-ups, scale-ups and tech enterprises.
+I love working with fast-moving start-ups, scale-ups and tech enterprises.
 I aim to understand business problems and craft/deliver unique talent/sourcing strategies to solve them.

 I've worked both as a 360 Recruiter and, have focused purely on sourcing and delivery.
 I use traditional and non-conventional recruitment approaches and technologies.
 I am an open-source advocate and continuously exploring open-source intelligence techniques and networking.